All That Fall: The walk home

 The weather is worsening.
 The thought of getting home spurs them on.
 Dan imagines sitting by the fire in his dressing gown with his wife reading aloud from Effi Briest.
 The Lynch twins jeer at them from a distance.
 Dan shakes his stick and chases them off.
-Previously they have pelted the old couple with mud.
+Previously, the twins have pelted the old couple with mud.
 "Did you ever wish to kill a child?"
-Dan asks her then admits to having to resist the impulse within himself.
-This makes his comment shortly after about being alone in his compartment – "I made no attempt to restrain myself." – all the more suspicious.
-This also focuses attention on his remarks about the pros and cons of retirement: one of the negatives he brings up has to do with enduring their neighbour's children.
+Dan asks her, then admits to having to resist the impulse within himself.
+That makes his comment shortly after, about being alone in his compartment — "I made no attempt to restrain myself" — all the more suspicious.
+It also focuses attention on his remarks about the pros and cons of retirement: one of the negatives he brings up has to do with enduring their neighbour's children.

 Dan is as laconic as Maddy is loquacious.
-His refusal to explain why the train was delayed forces her to pester him with questions which he does his best to avoid answering.
-He prevaricates and digresses, anything to throw her off track.
+His refusal to explain why the train was delayed forces her to pester him with questions, which he does his best to avoid answering.
+He prevaricates and digresses — anything to throw her off track.
 Eventually he maintains that he honestly has no clue what the cause was.
 Being blind and on his own he had simply assumed the train had stopped at a station.

 Something Dan says reminds Maddy of a visit she once made to hear "a lecture by one of these new mind doctors.
 What she heard there was the story of a patient the doctor had failed to cure, a young girl who was dying, and "did in fact die, shortly after he had washed his hands of her."
 The reason the doctor gave for the girl's death, as if the revelation had just come to him there and then, was: "The trouble with her was that she had never really been born!"

-As they near the house Maddy passed earlier, Schubert's music is still playing.
-Dan starts to cry.
-To stop her asking questions he asks about the text of Sunday's sermon.
-"The Lord upholdeth all that fall and raiseth up all those that be bowed down," she tells him, and then they both burst out laughing.
+As they near the house Maddy passed earlier, Schubert's music is still playing and Dan starts to cry.
+To stop her asking questions, he asks Maddy about the text of Sunday's sermon.
+"The Lord upholdeth all that fall and raiseth up all those that be bowed down", she tells him, and then they both burst out laughing.
 Mr Slocum and Miss Fitt had both passed comment on Maddy's bent posture.
-Perhaps, this is partly why they laugh: it is the best reaction to a life of unending misery in a world devoid of any God.
+Perhaps, that is partly why they laugh: it is the best reaction to a life of unending misery in a world devoid of any God.
 In Happy Days, Winnie asks "How can one better magnify the Almighty than by sniggering with him at his little jokes, particularly the poorer ones".
-It is worthy of mention too that "it is Mr Tyler, rather than the Lord, who saved the preacher’s life when they were climbing together".
-It would be fair to assume that Maddy doesn’t really believe in a god any more.
-When she says, "We are alone.
+It is worthy of mention that "it is Mr Tyler, rather than the Lord, who saved the preacher’s life when they were climbing together".
+It would be fair to assume that Maddy doesn’t really believe in a god any more, after she says, "We are alone.
 There is no one to ask."
 She is certainly not talking about there being no one to ask about her husband's age.